MrGrasss/TeleBlitz-BestTelebot/README.md

 ## Scrapers

     - Scrapers: Scraped users will always be added ontop of each other in user_info.json and user_ids.txt excluding duplicates.
 Also it's possible to stop scraping by pressing your enter key and save your progress.
+You will need to enable adding to contacts for group adding.

     - Normal Scraper: This only works when a channel has their member list on public and only requires one client.
     (scrapes almost instantly)